-Lecture 4: Sensors, embedded I/O interfaces, and noise: Commercial sensor integrated circuits; I2C, SPI (and I2S, I3C, MIPI DSI, and MIPI CSI); noise in integrated circuits (Johnson-Nyquist noise, shot noise, 1/f noise, random telegraph noise).
-At the end of this lecture, students should be able to: enumerate the differences between the common embedded wired communication interfaces; select and substantiate a choice for an interface for a given design problem; enumerate the different potential sources of noise in integrated systems.
+Lecture 4, Wednesday, 8th February 2023: Sensors, embedded I/O interfaces, and noise: Commercial sensor integrated circuits; I2C, SPI (and I2S, I3C, MIPI DSI, and MIPI CSI); noise in integrated circuits (Johnson-Nyquist noise, shot noise, 1/f noise, random telegraph noise).
+At the end of this lecture, students should be able to: Enumerate the differences between the common embedded wired communication interfaces; select and substantiate a choice for an interface for a given design problem; enumerate the different potential sources of noise in integrated systems.
+This lecture will be delivered live over Microsoft Teams to allow everyone to participate in an interactive demo from their computers.

-Lecture 5: A Bayesian view of measurements, measurement uncertainty, sensors, and computing on sensor data.
+Lecture 5, Friday, 10th February 2023: A Bayesian view of measurements, measurement uncertainty, sensors, and computing on sensor data.
+This lecture will be delivered live over Microsoft Teams to allow everyone to participate in an interactive demo from their computers.

-Lecture 6: Field-programmable gate arrays in low-power embedded systems; Verilog overview.
-At the end of this lecture, students should be able to: describe and explain the basic architecture of FPGAs; use their understanding of the Verilog hardware description language and FPGA synthesis tools to modify an existing Verilog design.
+Lecture 6, Wednesday, 15th February 2023: Field-programmable gate arrays in low-power embedded systems; Verilog overview.
+At the end of this lecture, students should be able to: Describe and explain the basic architecture of FPGAs; use their understanding of the Verilog hardware description language and FPGA synthesis tools to modify an existing Verilog design.